centau/vide/docs/api/reactivity-core.md

 <br/>

 :::warning
-Yielding is not allowed in any reactive scope.
-Strict mode can check for this.
+Yielding is not allowed in any stable or reactive scope.
+Strict mode will check for this.
 :::

 ## root()

-Creates and runs a function in a new reactive scope.
+Creates and runs a function in a new stable scope.

 - **Type**